broizter/DBM-Whitemane/README.md

 Deadly Boss Mods that aims to implement accurate timers for Whitemane's Frostmourne server.
 So far only Naxxramas25 has been worked on.

+When you find timers or other things that are incorrect please create a [bug report](https://github.com/broizter/DBM-Whitemane/issues/new/choose) and attach any video recordings or [Transcriptor](https://github.com/Zidras/Transcriptor-WOTLK) logs so that it's easier for me to fix them.

 Core addon backport from retail by Barsoomx: (https://github.com/Barsoomx/DBM-wowcircle).
 Forked from Zidra's excellent continuation of the addon: (https://github.com/Zidras/DBM-Warmane)